arthwang/vsc-prolog/README.md

   ![refactoring](images/refactoring.gif)

 ### Code formatter

+  > This feature only works on linux system.

   Code formatting is implemented by calling portray_clause, so the beautification style is depended on portray_clause.
 Thus two limits should be mentioned.
   * Terms with any grammar errors are not formatted